mahasadhu/Craft-Twig.tmbundle/README.md

 **A note on upgrading**

-If you are upgrading to Craft-Twig v2 or Craft-Twig v3 you may run into a few errors having to do with cache or sessions.
+If you are upgrading to a new major version (e.g. v3 => v4) you may run into a few errors having to do with cache or sessions.
 If you run into errors, try the following (this example use paths for OSX and Sublime Text 3):

 1. Uninstall your previous version of Craft-Twig
 2. Delete any cached version of Craft-Twig in<br>`~/Library/Application Support/Sublime Text 3/Cache/`